-Exposure to SSRIs late in pregnancy has been associated with short-term complications in newborns including jitteriness, mild respiratory distress, excessively rapid respiration, weak cry, poor muscle tone, and admission to the neonatal intensive care unit.
-Another study found exposure to a common antidepressant during the first trimester associated with a risk of congenital heart malformations.
+Exposure to SSRIs late in pregnancy has been associated with short-term complications in newborns including jitteryness, mild respiratory distress, excessively rapid respiration, weak cry, poor muscle tone, and high rates of admission to the neonatal intensive care unit.
+Another study found exposure to a common antidepressant during the first trimester to be associated with a high risk of congenital heart malformations.

-A meta- analysis of 61 studies published in an April in PLoS ONE, found an 11% increased risk of breast cancer for women taking antidepressants.
-Curiously, the 11 pre-clinical studies done by investigators who were financially supported by Big Pharma showed no cancer risk.
-And I thought pre-clinical studies that are supposed to determine drug risk before offering a new medication to the public.
+A meta- analysis of 61 studies published in an April in PLoS ONE, found an 11 percent increased risk of breast cancer for women taking antidepressants.
+Curiously, the 11 preclinical studies done by investigators who were financially supported by Big Pharma showed no cancer risk.
+And I thought preclinical studies that are supposed to determine drug risk before offering a new medication to the public.

 SSRIs antidepressants or selective serotonin reuptake inhibitors, such as Prozac affect the thyroid hormone production.
 “Side effects” are slow metabolism, poor digestion, depressed mood, lowered immune function and impaired muscle function.
 Risks include: hypothyroidism, depression, weight gain, lowered immunity and a litany of others.

-Tobacco and antidepressants Tobacco use complicates psychiatric treatment: Components in tobacco smoke accelerate the metabolism of some antidepressant and antipsychotic medications, resulting in lowered blood levels and reduced therapeutic benefit.
+Tobacco use complicates psychiatric treatment.
+Components in tobacco smoke accelerate the metabolism of some antidepressant and antipsychotic medications, resulting in lowered blood levels and reduced therapeutic benefit.
 Studies have revealed higher hospitalization rates, higher medication doses, and more severe psychiatric symptoms among patients with schizophrenia who smoke.
 Tobacco use also is one of the strongest predictors of future suicidal behavior in psych wards.

 Countless lives have been ruined and changed for the worse forever by the over-prescribing of Big Pharma manipulating drugs while the causes go unchecked.
 Every chemical drug has effects and consequences.
 There is no such thing as “side effects”.
 They are all effects.

 It takes Serotonin for healthy BMs.
 Depression and constipation are often related.
-Taking SSRIs speed up bowel peristalsis and fake the levels but only treat the symptoms.
+Taking SSRIs speeds up bowel peristalsis and fakes the levels but only treats the symptoms.